gilch/hissp/docs/style_guide.rst

 If your syntax highlighter can distinguish ``(x)`` from ``(x,)``, you may be OK without it.
 But this had better be the case for the whole team.

-unambiguous indentation
+Unambiguous Indentation
 -----------------------

-The indentation level indicates which tuple the next line starts in.
+A new line's indentation level determines which tuple it starts in.
 Go past the parent's opening bracket, not the sibling's.

 .. code-block:: Lissp